 - Blood in saliva or phlegm for several days.

 - Nasal problems such as bloody discharge, obstruction or chronic sinus trouble.

-- Unexplained mass of swelling in the neck or jaw.
+- Painless swelling in neck or jaw.